d1360/holbertonschool-shell/init_files_variables_and_expansions/README.md

 This script prints the number stored in the environment variable `NUM` with exactly two decimal places, followed by a new line.
 It uses the `printf` command to format the number correctly.

+# Project: init_files_variables_and_expansions

+## Script 14-decimal_to_hexadecimal

+This script converts a decimal number stored in the environment variable `DECIMAL` to its hexadecimal representation.
+The result is displayed in base 16, followed by a new line.